deity-io/falcon-platform-docs/dpsg/docs/integrations/adyen/config.md

 **Additional Settings**

 - Add Acquirer Result: `Yes`
-- HMAC Key: Generate one and add it to yourt config (above).
+- HMAC Key: Generate one and add it to your config (above).

 :::note Test your webhook